Skip to main content

 # 3. Promote to production

-edgit tag create anthropic-settings@v1.2.0 production
+edgit tag set anthropic-settings production v1.2.0

 Staged Rollout